-Facebook offers the greatest targeting options ever.
+Facebook advertising offers ecommerce entrepreneurs with extensive targeting options.
 Notably, you can reach people not just by location (countries, states, cities and even zip codes), gender, and age, but also by millions of interests, behaviors, life events, and many other descriptions.

 In addition, you can promote pretty much any content suitable for your business: from text posts, photos and albums, to videos, events, offers and, of course, links to your website.

 When you combine an enormous user base, incredible targeting options, and a variety of ad objectives, it becomes clear why Facebook advertising is a truly powerful tool for ecommerce entrepreneurs.
 We’ve broken down how Facebook advertising works below:

 How Does Facebook Ads Work?